SalmaAlassal/mrNetwork/Router Banners/README.md

 Router>
 ````
-Be careful on choosing your delimiter character when configuring your banner, the banner must not have a delimiter character on its content, or else, the cisco ios will interpret it as an indicator to end the banner message.
+Be careful on choosing your delimiter character when configuring your banner, the banner must not have a delimiter character on its content, or else, the Cisco IOS will interpret it as an indicator to end the banner message.

 -------------------------------------------

- ## Login banner
+ ## Login Banner

 The Login banner will also be displayed before the user authenticates to our devices.
-It will show up after the MOTD banner.
-Unlike the MOTD Banner, it is designed to commonly display legal notices, such as security warnings and more permanent messages to the users.
+It will show up **after the MOTD banner**.
+Unlike the MOTD Banner, it is designed to commonly display **legal notices**, such as security warnings and more permanent messages to the users.

  ```